Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Introduction

 As is discussed in \S\ref{sec:4.4}, other papers\textemdash such as \citet{GokcalEA08}\textemdash have reported wide margins of predictive discrepancy for HVL data, even when utilizing mechanistic models alternative to TD76.
 Since these models are non-empirical, it is clear that imposing an HVL in a horizontal gas-liquid pipe flow induces a profound shift in underlying physics\textemdash particularly for $\muL\gg 1$.
 This divergence is precisely motivation for the present study.
 Ideally, existing data-based efforts will be transmuted into a cohesive, comprehensive narrative which describes exactly the implications of HVL-inclusion.
 A similar evolution happened in the 1970s when researchers harnessed a culmination of air-water data to craft a working framework of governing mechanics\textemdash a period designated the ``awakening years'' by \citet{ShippenBailey12}.
 I hypothesize here that an analogous era is unfolding in the pursuit of knowledge for HVL-based flow dynamics\textemdash within which the genesis phase has arrived\textemdash and that an obscure flow event known as elongated bubble centring will prove itself an invaluable keystone in the course of this transformation.

 Bubble centring is a counterintuitive element of horizontal gas-liquid slug flow\textemdash a heterogeneous flow pattern in which elongated bubbles and liquid slugs flow in alternating sequence \citep{TaitelBarnea90, DuklerHubbard75}.
 Typically, long bubbles flow flush to the upper pipe wall while a slower-moving liquid film flows beneath; however, under certain conditions, at least part of the bubble\textemdash starting from its nose or most downstream point\textemdash detaches from the upper pipe wall in defiance of natural buoyant proclivities.
-This effect was first discussed by \citet{Bendiksen84} who discovered that, in air-water systems, centring initiates when the flowing phases reach a critical value of Froude number\textemdash a metric which measures the balance of inertial and gravitational forces given by
+This effect was first discussed by \citet{Bendiksen84} who discovered that, in air-water systems, centring initiates when the flowing phases reach a critical value of Froude number: a metric which measures the balance of inertial and gravitational forces given by

-where $\um=\uGS+\uLS$ is mixture velocity or the summation of gas and liquid superficial velocities and $D$ is pipe diameter.
-In the first strictly mechanistic study of its kind, \citet{PerkinsLi20} (PL20) provided a thorough theoretical evaluation of long bubble centring, including a simplistic model which calculates its operational manifestation, validated using externally generated visual data from air-water experiments.\footnote{PL20: \citet{PerkinsLi20} mechanistic bubble centring study.} In doing so, it was determined that centring is not only a function of $\Fr$ but of the ratio between gas and liquid superficial velocities, defined as
+where $\um=\uGS+\uLS$ is mixture velocity or the summation of gas and liquid superficial velocities and $D$ is pipe diameter.\footnote{In analyzing data derived from a flow-system featuring constant pipe diameter $D$, relational trends based on variable $\Fr$ represent changes due to mixture velocity $\um$.
+As will be seen, this is the case within datasets studied here.} In the first strictly mechanistic study of its kind, \citet{PerkinsLi20} (PL20) provided a thorough theoretical evaluation of long bubble centring, including a simplistic model which calculates its operational manifestation, validated using externally generated visual data from air-water experiments.\footnote{PL20: \citet{PerkinsLi20} mechanistic bubble centring study.
+The present study is a continuation of PL20.} In doing so, it was determined that centring is not only a function of $\Fr$ but of the ratio between gas and liquid superficial velocities, defined as